PREAMBLE AND SUMMARY

 Nuclear research is conducted by several agencies, institutions and universities.
-The leading agency for applied nuclear research is ENEA, with its Energy Research Centre (CRE) at Casaccia, near Rome, and at Bologna and Brasimone in Emilia Romagna.
+The leading agency for applied nuclear research is ENEA with its Research Centres (CRs) at Casaccia (Lazio), Bologna and Brasimone (Emilia Romagna).

-Theoretical research in the nuclear field is performed mainly under the aegis of CNR (Consiglio nazionale delle ricerche) and INFN (Istituto nazionale di fisica nucleare) in its four main laboratories: Laboratori nazionali di frascati, Laboratori nazionali di legnano, Laboratori nazionali del sud and the new Laboratori nazionali del gran sasso.
+Theoretical research in the nuclear field is performed mainly under the aegis of Consiglio Nazionale delle Ricerche (CNR) and Istituto Nazionale di Fisica Nucleare (INFN) in its four main laboratories: Laboratori Nazionali di Frascati, Laboratori Nazionali di Legnaro, Laboratori Nazionali del Sud and Laboratori Nazionali del Gran Sasso.

-In nuclear engineering, the universities with degree programmes are the Sapienza University of Rome, the University of Pisa, the Polytechnic University of Milan, the Polytechnic University of Turin and the University of Palermo.
+In support of nuclear engineering programmes, the universities with degree programmes on the topic are the ‘Sapienza’ University of Rome, the University of Pisa, the Polytechnic University of Milan, the Polytechnic University of Turin and the University of Palermo.

 2.8.2.
 Development of advanced nuclear technologies

-Some research activities, experiments and studies, mainly in connection with the universities and agencies listed in Section 2.8.1, are still conducted at the facilities equipped with research reactors, as shown in Table 8.
+Some research activities, experiments and studies, mainly in connection with the universities and agencies listed in Section 2.8.1, are still conducted at the facilities equipped with research reactors, as shown in Table below.

 2.8.3.
 International cooperation and initiatives

-In the frame of Gen-IV nuclear fission, the activities performed in Italy are related to the design and technological development of lead cooled fast reactors (LFRs).
-These activities are led by ENEA in synergy with the national industries, mainly Ansaldo nucleare, and supported by an interuniversity consortium for technological nuclear research (CIRTEN).
+In the framework of Generation IV (Gen-IV) nuclear fission, activities performed in Italy are related to the design and technological development of lead cooled fast reactors (LFRs).
+These activities are led by ENEA in synergy with the national industries, mainly Ansaldo Nucleare, and supported by the Interuniversity Consortium for Technological Nuclear Research (CIRTEN).

-Presently, the R&D programme is supported by national funds (Programme Agreement MSE-ENEA) and European funds (Euratom, H2020).
-Thanks to such efforts the readiness of LFR technology has moved forward significantly, and is constantly increasing, attracting a strong interest worldwide.
+Presently, the R&D programme is supported by internal or private funds and European Union funds (Euratom, H2020).
+Therefore, readiness of LFR technology has moved forward significantly and is attracting a strong interest worldwide.

-Italy also participates in several international cooperation projects developed under the aegis of the European Community, NEA/OECD and the IAEA.
-Two important research centres are the Joint Research Centre of ISPRA and the International Centre for Theoretical Physics in Trieste, a branch of the IAEA.
+Italy also participates in several international cooperation projects developed under the aegis of the EC, OECD/NEA and the IAEA.
+Two important research centres are JRC Ispra and the International Centre for Theoretical Physics in Trieste, operated with the IAEA.

-Due to the forthcoming shutdown of the Canadian NRU reactor and the contemporary stoppage of the authorization process of the MAPLE-1 reactor (Canada), a serious worldwide shortage of 99mTc, the central radiopharmaceutical product in nuclear-medical diagnostics is foreseen.
-Thus, ENEA recently started a project aimed at producing 99Mo (precursor of 99mTc) by neutron activation of 98Mo target at TRIGA Research Reactor, operated at ENEA Casaccia Research Centre.
+Owing to the forthcoming shutdown of the Canadian National Research Universal (NRU) reactor and the contemporary stoppage of the authorization process of the MAPLE-1 reactor (Canada), a serious worldwide shortage of 99mTc, the central radiopharmaceutical product in nuclear medical diagnostics, is foreseen.
+Thus, ENEA recently started a project aimed at producing 99Mo (precursor of 99mTc) by neutron activation of a 98Mo target at the TRIGA research reactor operated at ENEA Casaccia Research Centre.
 An additional ENEA project aiming to demonstrate the production of 99Mo through 14 MeV neutrons was funded in 2019 by the Emilia Romagna Region.

-Some noteworthy activities in progress are in the field of nuclear fusion, with participation in international projects.
+Some noteworthy activities are in progress in the field of nuclear fusion, with Italian participation in international projects.

 2.9.
 HUMAN RESOURCES DEVELOPMENT

-Current regulation establishes specific qualification requirements for the staff involved in the safe management of NPPs, research reactors, fuel reprocessing facilities and the like.
-These requirements are also applicable to radioactive waste and spent fuel management facilities which, as already noted, are operated under the licensing conditions of the main nuclear installations they belong to.
+Current regulation establishes specific qualification requirements for the staff involved in the safe management of NPPs, research reactors, fuel reprocessing facilities and other relevant areas.
+These requirements are also applicable to radioactive waste and spent fuel management facilities which, as already noted, are operated under the licensing conditions of the main nuclear installations to which they belong.

-Train the staff of SOGIN Group, with particular emphasis on disciplines related to nuclear safety regarding spent fuel and radioactive waste management;
+Train the employees of the SOGIN Group, with particular attention to safety and management of radioactive waste and nuclear fuel;

-Promote, improve and extend best practices in the nuclear safety culture, radiation protection and environmental safeguards;
+Promote, improve and extend best practices in nuclear safety culture, radiation protection and environmental safeguards;

-Assure integration, promotion and sharing of knowledge management systems;
+Ensure integration, enhancement and sharing of the knowledge management system;

-In Italian nuclear installations (NPP and fuel cycle facilities), the rules governing the organization and the roles of the technical and operating staff to ensure safe management of the facility, both during ordinary and emergency conditions, are stated in specific documents — Regolamento di Esercizio (operating regulation) and Rapporto di Sicurezza (safety report) — as required by Italian law.
-This document also covers the activities related to waste management.
+In Italy’s nuclear installations, including nuclear power plants and fuel cycle facilities, the rules governing the organization and the roles of the technical and operating staff to ensure safe management of the facility, during both ordinary and emergency conditions, are stated in specific documents — Regolamento di Esercizio (operating regulation) and Rapporto di Sicurezza (safety report) — as required by Italian law.
+These documents also cover the activities related to waste management.
 The dismantling operations are usually described in other sets of documents called Istanza di Disattivazione.
-According to those documents, only licensed personnel can operate in spent fuel management facilities.
+According to those documents, only licensed personnel can work in spent fuel management facilities.
 In other installations, staff qualification requirements are established on a case by case basis.